pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+* POST /login
+* POST /signup

 * **Question:** JWTs allow for custom information (i.e. payload) to be returned back to the client.
 What kind of information do you think would be useful to send back to our client?

 * **Your answer:**

+Some information that could be useful to send back to the client:

+* What user is logged in (User ID).
+* Username.
+* Permissions.
+* Expiration date.

 * **Question:** The custom information (i.e. payload) inside of JWT can be [easily decoded](https://jwt.io/#debugger).
 What kind of information should we _not_ store inside of a JWT?

 * **Your Answer:**

+Don't send the plaintext password, any addresses, or credit-card numbers.

 ---